 I believed Jesus didn’t like me specifically; I was part of a package deal.
 Jesus died for my sins because I was part of a randomly selected group of people who were a gift to Jesus from God the Father, but had to be bought back because of sin.
 We were God’s gift, but I was taught it wasn’t a particularly good gift.

-I mistook the Holy Spirit for my over-active conscience.
+I mistook my over-active conscience for the Holy Spirit.
 He was as fussy and demanding as my inner critic who said I was never going to be good enough.
 Trying to tune out the never-ending stream of criticism was trying to avoid conviction, so I had to accept those criticisms as truth.